headlamp-k8s/headlamp-website/content/_index.md

       fgcolor: '#01CBBA'
       bgcolor: '#002E33'
     description: |
-      Headlamp was designed to adapt not only a user's cluster configuration (multiple or single cluster, permissions-based UI, etc.), but also to be adapted through plugins.
+      Headlamp adapts not only to a user's cluster configuration (multiple or single cluster, permissions-based UI, etc.), but its powerful plugin system allows builders to customize the experience with new functionality that fits their products.
     highlights:
       - icon: headlamp-wrench
-        title: Adapt the UI and branding
+        title: Adaptable UI & Branding
         description: |
-          Headlamp's plugin system makes it possible to create custom experiences to vendors and users with a minimal effort.
-It is possible to not only add/extend views but also the branding.
+          Headlamp's plugin system makes it possible to create custom experiences with minimal effort; add/extend views, customize branding, etc.
       - icon: headlamp-secure
-        title: RBAC-based controls
+        title: RBAC-based Controls
         description: |
-          Not all users have the same permissions in the the cluster, so Headlamp checks RBAC and displays actions like *delete* or *edit* only if the user has the permissions to do so.
+          Headlamp adapts to a user's cluster permissions.
+It checks RBAC and displays actions like *delete* or *edit* only if the user has the permissions to do so.
       - icon: headlamp-app
-        title: Desktop or Web
+        title: Desktop and/or Web
         description: |
-          Some users prefer to run a desktop app, while some vendors may want to make a Headlamp-based UI available for all their users online.
-Both cases are possible with
-          Headlamp.
+          Keeping with Headlamp's goal of supporting a fully customizable exprience, it can be run as a web app, desktop app, or both.
 grid_statements:
   title: See it in action
   statements: